SalomePlatform/yacs/doc/principes.rst

 An elementary calculation node represents a particular calculation function (for example multiplication of 2 matrices).
 Every calculation node has a type.
 There can be one node type that executes a service of a SALOME component and another node type that executes a piece of Python script.
-Elementary calculation nodes are distributed into two categories: inline nodes that are executed locally in the YACS coupler, and service nodes that are executed remotely and correspond to the use of SALOME components.
+Elementary calculation nodes are distributed into two categories: inline nodes that are executed mainly in the YACS coupler, and service nodes that are executed remotely and correspond to the use of SALOME components.

 Every calculation node has a name used as an identifier.
 This identifier must be unique in its definition context.
 A context is